cvicens/archetype-operator/README.md

 ## Adding actual code to our ansible role

-Please go to folder `./roles/repository` and open `tasks/main.yml`, then subtitute it's contents with this.
+Please go to folder `./roles/repository` and open `tasks/main.yml`, then substitute it's contents with this.

 ```yaml
 ---